ryankshub/mixotics/README.md

 ## *ROS Dependencies and Libraries Used*
 This package was developed and tested in ros-noetic.

- *pyrealsesnse2* - Library to use and run the Intel Realsense D435i depth camera.
+1. *pyrealsesnse2* - Library to use and run the Intel Realsense D435i depth camera.
- *MoveIt* - The motion planning library used to provide the trajectories that enabled the robot to perform its tasks.
+2. *MoveIt* - The motion planning library used to provide the trajectories that enabled the robot to perform its tasks.
- *libfranka/ franka_ros* - This library allowed  low-level control of the Emika Franka Panda robot and control of the gripper.
+3. *libfranka/ franka_ros* - This library allowed  low-level control of the Emika Franka Panda robot and control of the gripper.

 ### *Python Dependencies*
 All code for this package was developed and test in Python 3.
-TODO

 ## **Execution**
 ```